Vinay-000/Customer_Segmentation/README.md

- Vinay- This repository is for long term personal projects..
+ Vinay- This repository is for long term personal projects.